henrimh/Bezier_UnityImplementation/README.txt

+*** Yes the code could use comments if you're wondering. ***

 This is a Bezier Spline implementation for Unity.
 If you don't know what is a Bezier Spline, do check this out: https://en.wikipedia.org/wiki/Composite_B%C3%A9zier_curve

 The implementation can be used to: